It’s worth the trip!

 Most days, the ferry makes six round trips.
 The last ferry from the island back to Bass Harbor is at 4:30 pm.
-Be aware that ferry runs can sometimes (rarely) be canceled or delayed because of weather conditions, medical emergencies or equipment malfunctions.
-See Maine State Ferry Service website for timetable, fare information and phone numbers.
+Be aware that ferry runs can sometimes be canceled or delayed because of weather conditions, medical emergencies, or equipment malfunctions.
+See Maine State Ferry Service website for timetable, fares, travel information, and phone numbers.

 Can I bring my car to the island?